pfsense/docs/source/certificates/acme-general.rst

 Rate Limits
 -----------

-Let's Encrypt enforces rate limitations when using the production validation system, such as:
+Let's Encrypt `enforces rate limitations`_ when using the production validation system, such as:

+* Five validation failures per account, per hostname, per hour
 * Each certificate may have at most 100 SAN entries
 * Only 20 certificates may be created per domain per week

 A testing validation system exists for those who are programming clients or testing their procedures.
-The test system does not have rate limits, but also does not produce certificates which are trusted publicly.
+The test system `has higher limits`_, which is better for testing and development, but also does not produce certificates which are trusted publicly.

 Security Limitations
 --------------------